adhearsion/adhearsion-website/docs/source/plugins.md

 [TOC]

-The ability to easily add reusable functionality to a framework is one of the most important features.
-Plugins in Adhearsion 2.0 have been completely rebuilt to better suit the new structure and allow them to provide a wider variety of features.
-Controller methods, initializer code, specific configuration, rake tasks and included generators all are possible with the new plugin classes.
-In this first post we will be generating a plugin using the CLI and looking through the resulting code.
+The ability to easily add reusable functionality to a framework is one of its most important features.
+The Plugin system in Adhearsion 2.0 has been completely redesigned to provide a wider range of integration points.

-### Components in Adhearsion 1.x

-The previous release of Adhearsion was deeply tied to the concept of a dialplan and related contexts, like the dialplan itself or event handling code.
-That brought the component architecture to simply define a series of methods that were available in some or all of the contexts.
-Components, however easy to create and use, were limited in scope and very difficult to properly test.
-Adhearsion 2.0 completely removes support for components in favor of plugins.

 ### What is an Adhearsion 2.0 Plugin?

-A plugin, in Adhearsion as in many other Ruby frameworks, simply represents a collection of code, usually in the form of modules used as mixins to CallControllers.
-The library is packaged as a gem to facilitate its use, reuse, and sharing with the community.
-In addition to providing classes and modules, a plugin can bring a series of extra functionalities that will be demonstrated below.
+A plugin in Adhearsion, as in many other Ruby frameworks, simply represents a collection of functionality.
+Most often plugins add new functionality to your calls in the form of modules used as mixins to the base CallController class.
+This functionality is packaged as a gem to facilitate its installation, reuse, and sharing with the community.
+CallController methods, initializer code, integrated configuration, rake tasks and code generators all are possible with the new plugin classes.

 ### Anatomy of a Plugin